stemma-ai/amundsen-custom/README.md

    ```bash
    git clone --recursive git@github.com:stemma-ai/amundsen-custom.git
    ```
-1. Make sure you have at least 3GB available to docker.
-Install `docker` and  `docker-compose`.
+1. Install `docker` and  `docker-compose`. *Allocate at least 3GB available to Docker.*
 1. Enter the cloned directory and run:
     ```bash
-    # For Neo4j Backend
     docker-compose -f docker-compose.yml up
     ```
-1. Ingest provided sample data into Neo4j:
+1. Ingest static sample data into Neo4j:
-   * In a separate terminal window, change directory to the [databuilder/upstream](https://github.com/amundsen-io/amundsendatabuilder) submodule.
+   * In a separate terminal window, `cd` to the [databuilder/upstream](https://github.com/amundsen-io/amundsendatabuilder) submodule.
    * The `sample_data_loader.py` Python script included in `examples/` directory uses _elasticsearch client_, _pyhocon_ and other libraries.
 Install the dependencies in a virtual env and run the script by following the commands below:
    ```bash
     python3 -m venv venv